 Cornerstone Preparatory School For Therapeutic Education (CPS) was founded in 2017 by the Gummels Family.
 At CPS, we integrate a therapeutic and remedial academic approach into every aspect of our program.
 Our team is made up of two special education teachers, an occupational therapist and a speech language pathologist.
 Classroom size is small in order to focus on the specific needs of each child.
 We serve able bodied, developmentally independent, high functioning children who are able to fully participate in the program academically, emotionally and physically.
 CPS is not an appropriate placement for children with emotional/behavioral disorders.
-Currently Cornerstone Preparatory School for Therapeutic Education is functioning in a homeschool capacity with plans to grow in the future.
+Currently Cornerstone Preparatory School for Therapeutic Education functions in a homeschool capacity.

 CPS uses a unique collaborate approach in conjunction with both a kinesthetic and visual curriculum to target the whole child; academically, socially, emotionally and physically.
 Children can flourish developmentally and socially as any weaknesses in language development, fine motor development, sensory processing and learning delays are addressed.
 In addition to our unique academic curriculum, we integrate social and daily living skills in and out of the classroom through real world experiences.
 Although we have chosen to no longer focus on our blog, older posts remain to provide insight into our approach.

 Wyatt spent eighteen months in the Stepping Stones program at Atlanta Speech School where the classroom is staffed by a Speech-Language Pathologist, an Occupational Therapist, an Education Specialist, and an Assistant Teacher.
 Wyatt went from almost non-verbal to quite the chatterbox in just eighteen months.